lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-04-Standard_ML.md

 describes how Edinburgh LCF created a distinctive new architecture for theorem proving based on a *programmable metalanguage*, namely ML.
 Execution was slow because ML code was translated into Lisp to be interpreted there.
 Gérard Huet modified the compiler to emit the Lisp in source form to be compiled, but it ran no faster.
-As he explained, every ML function was represented by a closure containing a quoted LAMBDA-expression, and the Lisp compiler does not compile S-expressions into executable machine instructions.
+As he informed me, every ML function was represented by a closure containing a quoted LAMBDA-expression, and the Lisp compiler cannot compile S-expressions into executable machine instructions.

 When Gérard sent the LCF sources back to me,